jannetahkola/PWP/palikka-api/README.md

 ## Code analysis

 [SonarQube](https://www.sonarsource.com/products/sonarqube/) is available as an additional Docker service for code quality analysis.
-It is enabled only in "production environment".
+It is enabled only in production mode when using Docker deployment.
+It is configured to use the PostgreSQL container as its database, thus Postgres needs to be up before the SonarQube container.

 1. Create and run the PostgresSQL container
     ```shell